+Subject Type ELECTIVE SUBJECT

+Faculty BUSINESS

+Subject name Business Studies

+Subject code BSS

+Recommended Student should have achieved at least a C level of achievement in Year 9 English

+Course Length 1 SEMESTER

-Faculty BUSINESS Subject name Business Studies Subject code BSS Subject type Elective Subject Prerequisites Student must have achieved at least a C level of achievement in Year 9 English Course overview Vocationally the study of Business Studies has a number of obvious advantages to the student who wishes to pursue a career in any business venture, be it as an employee or employer.
+Course overview Vocationally the study of Business Studies has a number of obvious advantages to the student who wishes to pursue a career in any business venture, be it as an employee or employer.
 This course promotes the development of numeracy, effective communication and logical reasoning (including analysis and interpretation, problem solving and decision making) in a business context.
 In developing these skills and abilities, students will study a range of theoretical and practical aspects of business.
 Current relevant technologies will also be an integral part of the study of this subject.
 Completion of this course should enable students to participate more effectively and responsibly in a changing business environment and will also provide information that is useful to individuals in the management of their personal financial affairs.
 Business Studies also provides a practical and theoretical basis for senior subjects such as Accounting, Business, Economics and Business Studies.

-Course outline Semester 1 Business Basics Influencing Consumers Human Resource Management Payroll and Excel Semester 2 Business Operations and Production Accounting Procedures ABW Enterprise Education Assessment Students will be assessed by a variety of assessment techniques including: Short answer exams Practical bookkeeping Practical computer applications Written reports Oral presentations Group project assignments
+Course outline Business Basics Influencing Consumers Human Resource Management Payroll and Excel Business Operations and Production Accounting Procedures ABW Enterprise Education

+Assessment Students will be assessed by a variety of assessment techniques including: Short answer exams Practical bookkeeping Practical computer applications Written reports Oral presentations Group project assignments

+Subject Type ELECTIVE SUBJECT

+Faculty BUSINESS

+Subject name Preparatory Economics

+Subject code ECM

+Recommended Student should have achieved a C level of achievement in Year 9 English and a C level of achievement in Year 9 Maths

+Course Length 1 SEMESTER

-Subject name Preparatory Economics Subject code ECM Subject type Elective Subject Prerequisites Student must have achieved a C+ level of achievement in Year 9 English and a C level of achievement in Year 9 Maths Course overview Think Economics - think \$ - the reality of this world we live in is that there is scarcity - both as individuals and as society, there are not enough resources to satisfy our needs and desires.
+Course overview Think Economics - think \$ - the reality of this world we live in is that there is scarcity - both as individuals and as society, there are not enough resources to satisfy our needs and desires.
 As individuals, we don't have enough money to buy all the things we desire.
 As a world economy, there are some countries that thrive, while others remain underdeveloped with their people in poverty.
 Economics is thus the study of how 'we' as society choose to use our scarce resources to satisfy our unlimited wants.
 Students who choose Economics will gain an awareness of the inter-relationship of personal, national and international economics as well as enhancing their development as an active citizen in today's globalised society.

 Course outline This is a SEMESTER course in Year 10.
-Topics include: Economics Basics Basic Economic Concepts Current Issues Government Economic Objectives Personal Finance Earning an Income, Wise Spending and Investing Superannuation and Income Tax ASX - Share Trading Game Australia's Trade Who we export to and import from Current possibilities for increased exports Assessment Term 1: Written exam Term 2: Report
+Topics include: Economics Basics Basic Economic Concepts Current Issues Government Economic Objectives Personal Finance Earning an Income, Wise Spending and Investing Superannuation and Income Tax ASX - Share Trading Game Australia's Trade Who we export to and import from Current possibilities for increased exports

+Assessment Term 1: Written examTerm 2: Report